Characters: The Order of the Stick: The Empire of Blood

 - Magic Staff: He mainly uses it as a walking stick, but it can also be used to cast spells.
 Malack states he has researched several obscure spells, and he crafted the staff to hold them.
 However, its design is quite unassuming, and could be confused for a Simple Staff at a glance.

 - Man on Fire: How Nale kills him, burning up in the sun.

 - The Medic: He was the healer for Tarquin's six-person adventuring party back in the day.

 - A Nazi by Any Other Name: The meaningfully-titled strip "Calm, Orderly, and Efficient" reveals that Malack plans to take over the Empire after Tarquin's death and expand it further so that he can offer a thousand sentient sacrifices a day to his god.
-He finds Tarquin's arenas inefficient and plans to develop some kind of "special chamber" to speed things up.
-Word of the Giant officially states it was an intended reference to Soylent Green.
+He finds Tarquin's arenas inefficient and plans to develop some kind of "special chamber" to speed things up. it was an intended reference to Soylent Green.
 See Outside-Context Villain below for details.

 - Not So Stoic: